carbon-language/carbon-lang/testing/file_test/README.md

     STDERR checks are placed before the line they refer to if possible, and otherwise as early in the file as possible.
-STDOUT check lines are placed after the line they refer to if possible, and otherwise at the end of the file.
+STDOUT check lines are placed after the line they refer to if possible, and otherwise as early in the file as possible, except that if no STDOUT check line refers to any line in the test, all STDOUT check lines are placed at the end of the file.

 -   `// ARGS: <arguments>`